fbpx

 Negotiating Offers

-Be open to negotiating offers and consider any contingencies that buyers may have.
-Your real estate agent can help you navigate this process and ensure a successful outcome.
-According to the National Association of Realtors, 87% of buyers purchased their home through a real estate agent or broker.
+So, be open to negotiating offers and consider any contingencies that buyers may have.
+Your real estate agent can help you navigate this part of the selling process and ensure a successful real estate transaction.

 Legal Matters